 SPARK Calgary is a one-year program supporting evidence-based digital health innovations within the University of Calgary and other local academic institutions.
 Clinical and social impact are the key drivers of SPARK, where we aim to bridge science and clinical practice and ensure that important ideas and discoveries make it into practice to benefit patients.

 SPARK is based within W21C Research & Innovation Centre and supported by Innovate Calgary.
 The program is directed by Dr. Scott Kraft, MD, and managed by Nicola Quiggin.
-It is currently being conducted in a hybrid format, with opportunities to gather in-person at W21C in Calgary and also the ability to join events through Zoom.
+The program is currently being conducted in a hybrid format, with opportunities to gather in-person at W21C in Calgary and also the ability to join events through Zoom.

 We support our teams in three ways:

-- Access to group mentorship from digital health and industry advisors through quarterly project update presentations during your time with SPARK
+- Access to advice from a group of digital health and industry experts through three project update presentations during your time with SPARK

 - Coaching meetings 1-2 times per month with the SPARK program team

 - Curated learning opportunities from the innovation ecosystem specific to your needs